peacefixation/peacefixation.github.io/_posts/2016-05-10-haskell-exercises.md

 * type `ghc --make tip.hs` to compile the program
 * type `tip.exe` (or `./tip` depending on your environment) to run the program

 This exercise stretched me further than I had read in either of the tutorials, so I had to scrap around a bit and learn how to do basic IO (monads).
+So how does it work?
+Well ...

-I import the System.IO library.
-I didn't realise this at first, but the input and output were buffered by default and all of the calls to `PutStr` were being printed at once which was undesirable, so I'm going to disable buffering for `stdout` and `stdin`.
+I import the `System.IO` library.
+I didn't realise this at first, but the input and output were buffered by default and all of the calls to `PutStr` were being printed at once which was undesirable, so I'm going to disable buffering for `stdout` and `stdin` and for that I need `System.IO`.

 I define a function called `main` that executes a sequence of actions in a `do` block.
-I disable buffering for `stdout` and `stdin` as I mentioned earlier.
+I disable buffering for `stdout` and `stdin` as previously mentioned.
 The program prompts for the bill amount and the tip rate and stores the input.
 I use `read` to convert the input from a `String` to a `Float`.
-Then I calculate the tip, and the total, and write them out to the console using `++` to concatenate and `show` to convert the `Float` value to a `String`.
+Then I calculate the tip and the total and write them out to the console using `++` to concatenate and `show` to convert the `Float` value to a `String`.

-There's no error checking, it will throw an exception is the input `String` can't be parsed to a `Float`, and probably again if the `Float` overflows.
-Oh, and I don't print the values out with 2 decimal places.
-There's nothing particularly functional about it either, but that right there is my first Haskell program and I'm a little chuffed!
+It's a bit rough, I admit it.
+There's no error checking, `read` will throw an exception if the input `String` can't be parsed to a `Float`.
+Strange things might happen if the `Float`s overflow.
+I don't print the values out with 2 decimal places, and there's nothing particularly functional about any of it, but that right there is my first Haskell program and I'm a little chuffed!